Redirecting URLs: How To Use & Implement 301 Redirects

 asite.com/C -> asite.com/D

-In this example, asite.com/A redirects to asite.com/D in three hops, creating a redirect chain.
+In this example, the redirect source is asite.com/A and the final redirect destination is asite.com/D. However, the redirect takes three hops to arrive at that destination, creating a redirect chain.
 Note that the URL asite.com/B redirects to asite.com/D in two hops.

 What are Redirect Loops?

 A redirect chain that circles back onto itself is called a redirect loop.
-No destination can be arrived at by following the redirects, meaning visitors will be unable to access any pages within the redirect loop.
-Robots will waste crawl budgets and human visitors will see an error message in their browser.
+No destination can be arrived at by following redirects in a loop; visitors will be unable to access any pages within the redirect loop.
+Robots will waste crawl budgets when encountering loops.
+Human visitors and robots will both encounter error messages due to redirect loops.

 asite.com/A -> asite.com/B